 ** Applicants to the Visitors program who are currently enrolled in the Harvard Law School LL.M. or S.J.D. program, or who received their degrees from Harvard Law School within the previous three years, are not required to submit the two letters of recommendation.
 They only need to provide a letter of faculty support.

 English language proficiency is essential for Visitors to ensure the most beneficial and efficient use of time at Harvard Law School.
 All applicants from non-English-speaking countries who did not do their basic legal education entirely in the English language must take the TOEFL (Test of English as a Foreign Language) within two years prior to submitting their applications.
 The Graduate Program requires a minimum total score of 100 (with a score of at least 25 for each of the 4 subsections) on the Internet-based test (IBT), or a score of 600 or better on the paper-based test (PBT) (with a minimum score of 60 for each of the three subsections and a score of at least 5.0 on the TWE).
-To ensure that your TOEFL score reaches the Harvard Law School Graduate Program Admissions Office, please use the following reporting code – Institution code: 3457; Department code: Graduate Law.
+To ensure that your TOEFL score reaches the Harvard Law School Graduate Program Admissions Office, please use the following reporting code – Institution code: 3457; Department code: Graduate Law or 03.

 Applicants with at least two consecutive years of full-time university education conducted entirely in English may request a waiver of the TOEFL when submitting an online application.
 Such waivers are not automatic and are granted at the sole discretion of the Graduate Program.

-TOEFL is offered by the Educational Testing Service (ETS) at locations around the world.
+The TOEFL is offered by the Educational Testing Service (ETS) at locations around the world.
 For more information, please visit the ETS website.